alexa-samples/alexa-smart-home-e2e-solution-workshop/Lab 1.md

 Congratulations!
 You’ve now created a simulated device and a web app to register and control the device (very cool!).

-In the next lab, we’ll set up a Smart Home skill and modify components (AWS Cognito) of this lab to implement account linking and update the backend code (syncUpdates lambda function) to control the device using Alexa.
+In the next lab, we’ll set up a Smart Home skill and modify Cognito settings to implement account linking and update the backend code (syncUpdates lambda function) to control the device using Alexa.

 [Lab 2: Setup Smart Home Skill](Lab%202.md)